Tomb Raider: The Angel of Darkness: Release

 The Angel of Darkness was unveiled under its official name in March 2002, with a fuller demonstration appearing at E3 that year.
 Problems with the game were sensed at an early stage, as Heath-Smith forgot himself and began swearing at the game while trying to demonstrate the opening level at a buyer's conference.
 A release date was announced for November, but the game got delayed into spring 2003.
-Eidos believed The Angel of Darkness would benefit from additional marketing support from Lara Croft: Tomb Raider - The Cradle of Life, the sequel to the original 2001 film.
-Despite the delays, the company pushed Core Design to release the game in time for the marketing support.
-The team at Core Design later said that they felt Eidos forced them to get the game out before it was ready.
-The game went gold on 18 June 2003, two days before its original release date, although there was some confusion as the game had reportedly gone gold on 2 June.
+Eidos stated at the time that The Angel of Darkness would benefit from additional marketing support from Lara Croft: Tomb Raider - The Cradle of Life, the sequel to the original 2001 film.
+The developers instead stated that Eidos needed the game out to meet Eidos's internal financial deadline.
 The game was supported by extensive marketing.
 During the promotion at E3 2002, Elliott performed as Lara for a promotional video, using a motion capture suit with Lara's model mapped over it.
+The game went gold on 18 June 2003, two days before its original release date, although there was some confusion as the game had reportedly gone gold on 2 June.

 The PS2 version was released in North America on 20 June, followed by UK on 4 July, and 7 July in mainland Europe.
 In Australia, it was released the following year on 28 May 2004.
 The Windows version was released in North America on 1 July, in Europe on 4 July, and in Australia on 16 July.
 A Collector's Edition was released in Europe as a Game exclusive and in North America through EB Games; the edition featured a documentary on the game, a CD of music, and promotional material.
 The PS2 and PC versions were released in Japan by Eidos Interactive on 23 October.
 For this version, the subtitle was changed to Utsukushiki Tōbō-sha.
 (Note: (美しき逃亡者)) A version of the Collector's Edition was included with pre-orders.
 A port for Mac OS X was developed by Beenox and published by Aspyr on 18 December in North America.